 Donations of building materials, home furnishings, electronics, and other household items are accepted at Habitat for Humanity’s ReStore.
-These donations come from individuals, businesses, and contractors.
-Habitat for Humanity will receive 100 percent of the profits from selling these high-quality goods to the general public.
+These donations come from individuals, businesses, and contractors, and habitat for Humanity will receive 100 percent of the profits from selling these high-quality goods to the general public.
 You might also consider donating some unused items that are in good condition and still functional.

 How does the ReStore system function?

-ReStores are charitable home improvement shops as well as donation locations.
-Dorchester manages them.
+ReStores are charitable home improvement shops and donation locations, and Dorchester manages them.
 They sell products that are available to the general public and analogous to those found in other stores that sell home furnishings.

 These items may include a one-of-a-kind antique you’ve been looking for or a brand-new package of tiles that would be perfect for the bathroom remodel you’ve been planning.
-However, Habitat ReStores are not simply the same as other retail establishments that sell used goods.
+However, Habitat ReStores are different from other retail establishments selling used goods.

-The support of the overall mission of Habitat for Humanity is the objective of Habitat ReStores.
-You can contribute to the effort to ensure that decent housing is accessible to all people on the planet by shopping at, donating to, or volunteering at the local ReStore in your community.
+The support of the overall mission of Habitat for Humanity is the objective of Habitat ReStore.
+You can contribute to the effort to ensure that decent housing is accessible to all people by shopping at, donating to, or volunteering at the local ReStore in your community.